KristofferStrube/StaticBlog.NET/README.md

 ### StaticBlog.NET.Generator
 This is a CLI tool that simply is able to open the files in a directory like the editor and then use the templating project to generate the necessary files before writing them to some output path.
 ### StaticBlog.NET.Analytics
 This part is still to be decided.
-But the main idea is that this will be an API that can be used for tracking user behavior i.e. how many visits each post has (we don't need a cookie consent for that).
+But the main idea is that this will be an API that can be used for analyze user behavior i.e. how many visits each post has (we don't need a cookie consent for that).

 Later this data might be used to order some lists or show specific posts as "What to read next" in the bottom of each page.